This Pumpkin Banana Bread has the classic flavors of pumpkin bread and banana bread combined, which makes it extra yummy. It stores well, too!

 pumpkin banana bread loaf on pot holder.

 I love an easy quick bread recipe, especially one that stores well for easy breakfasts and snacks.
-This version of my classic Pumpkin Bread checks all the boxes.
+This version of my healthy Pumpkin Bread checks all the boxes.
 It is easy to stir together, makes good use of basic pantry staples, and has the flavors we love from both banana bread and pumpkin bread.

 This is a nice option if you have part of a can of pumpkin left and some ripe bananas.
 My version of the recipe has whole grain flour, a little less added sugar (about half, as other similar recipes), and all that cozy spiced bread you expect.